andrewt3000/MachineLearning/transformer.md

 - **SFT** (supervised fine-tuning) then trains on curated prompt → response demonstrations, teaching the base model to follow instructions and respond in an assistant format.
 Example dataset: [smoltalk](https://huggingface.co/datasets/HuggingFaceTB/smoltalk)
 - **Preference optimization** aligns the model with human preferences using ranked response pairs, either via **RLHF** (a learned reward model plus reinforcement learning, typically PPO) or **DPO** (a direct classification-style loss on preference pairs that skips the reward model and RL loop entirely).

-**Chincilla scaling law** showed that compute-optimal training uses roughly 20 tokens per parameter.
+**Chinchilla scaling law** showed that compute-optimal training uses roughly 20 tokens per parameter.

 **Knowledge cutoff date** is the final point in time covered by a Large Language Model’s (LLM) static training data.